gradosevic/ag-custom-admin/readme.txt

 = 1.2.5.2 =
 * Fixed several issues with WP 3.3
-* Added options for hidding "comments" and "new" from admin bar
+* Added options for hiding "comments" and "new" from admin bar
 * Support for custom admin bar images
 * Support for custom Log Out text
 * Hide everything except Log Out button works now